noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

       </iframe>
     </div>
     <figcaption>
-      <strong>Figure ???.</strong> Daily hyperlink activities around the US election.
+      <strong>Figure 17.</strong> Daily hyperlink activities around the US election.
     </figcaption>
   </figure>

 Among them, **r/The_Donald** is unmistakably dominant.
 Its position at the center of the graph, surrounded by a dense neighborhood of closely connected subreddits, reveals how attention gravitated toward a single ideological hub.
 The cluster does not simply grow more active; it becomes structurally skewed, with influence concentrating around a few key actors.

 This structural dominance is mirrored in posting behavior.
-The difference in intra-cluster daily post counts before and after November 8 is shown in [Figure ???](#fig-before-after-graph-US-election).
+The difference in intra-cluster daily post counts before and after November 8 is shown in Figure [18](#fig-before-after-graph-US-election).

  <figure id="fig-before-after-graph-US-election">
     <div class="plotly-embed-smallest">